rspindel/csscaffold/README.markdown

 1. Download the latest release of Scaffold.
 2. Place all the files **inside your css directory on your webserver**.
+3. Rename example.htaccess to just .htaccess
-3. Change any configuration vs in scaffold/config.php
+4. Change any configuration options in scaffold/config.php

 Any css files within this css directory will now be parsed by Scaffold automatically.